Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Getting enum data

-In order to get enumerated list of values from a lookup table, such as for displaying them in selection lists, you can call the `GetValues()` method.
-By default it returns all headers in the lookup table, but you can pass it a filter function that returns a `bool` for a specific header (and `DataRow`, where applicable) to get a subset of all values, as follows.
+In order to get an enumerated list of values from a lookup table, such as for displaying them in selection lists, you can call the `GetValues()` method.
+By default, it returns all headers in the lookup table, but you can pass it a filter function that returns a `bool` for a specific header (and `DataRow`, where applicable) to get a subset of all values, as follows.

 ```cs
 IEnumerable<Header> statuses = statusTable.GetValues(); // get a copy of all values